RiverApril/Underneath/readme.md

 ### Written in c++11

-This program uses standard c++ libraries and ncurses (pdcurses in Windows).
+This program uses standard c++ libraries.
+The terminal graphics version uses ncurses (pdcurses on windows).
-SDL version uses SDL2 and SDL2_Image.
+The SDL2 graphics version uses SDL2 and SDL2_Image libraries. (use the -s (lowercase s) flag during compile)
-The only currently working version with music uses the [YSE library](http://www.attr-x.net/yse/).
-I intend to replace this with a lighter and more openly licenced library in the future.
+The version with music uses the SDL2_mixer library. (use the -S (uppercase S) flag during compile)

 My development is primarily in MacOSX and some in Linux.
 I have successfully compiled for Windows using MinGW on Linux and Mac.
-Good luck compiling locally on Windows, I haven't succesfully done that in a while (although I am not very well versed in windows development).
+Good luck compiling locally on Windows, I haven't successfully done that in a while (although I am not very well versed in windows development).

 I currently have a Copyright on all of my source code files, this may change in the future.